API

 Parameters:

-• coordinates – A list of locations to append or matrix of coordinates
+• coordinates – A list of locations or a matrix of coordinates to append.

-• values – The default value to assign to all locations
+• value – The default value to assign to all new locations.

 clear()[source]